The Best Places to Celebrate Durga Puja in Delhi 2024

 Chittaranjan Park: A Brief History

-Chittaranjan Park is known as Delhi’s mini Bengal and ground zero of the Durga Puja festivities in Delhi.
+Chittaranjan Park is known as Delhi’s mini Bengal, and it is ground zero of the Durga Puja festivities in Delhi.

 When India was partitioned in 1947, the state of Bengal was divided into two: East Bengal (now Bangladesh) and West Bengal.
 East Bengal became part of Pakistan (West Bengal remained in India) which caused an influx of refugees into Delhi, the elite of East Bengal.
 This group, called the Bhadralok, demanded land for their community and were given what was then a forested area, far from the city centre.
 The area became a hub of Bengali culture and soon other Bengalis also migrated to this area, which is now known as CR Park.

 The Bhadralok refugees instilled Bengali culture into CR Park by establishing their own newspaper and bringing their local cuisine and street snacks to the city.
 Durga Puja is the one time of year Bengalis can really celebrate and display their authentic culture throughout all of Delhi.
-It’s a great source of pride and unity for the Bengali community.
+It’s a great source of pride and unity for the community.

 How is Durga Puja Celebrated in Delhi?